 Hazard Who is at risk of harm?
 Level of Risk (Low Medium High) Actions to Minimise Risk COVID-19 is transmitted through inadequate cleaning of the school environment Pupils and staff 3 4 12 M School continues to follow the 'COVID19: cleaning in non-healthcare settings outside the home' guidance produced by Public Health England.
 Daily cleaning is carried out throughout the school day by both cleaners, caretaker and staff with tasks focussed upon maintaining cleanliness of high traffic areas and facilities.
 Whilst cleaning will not be able to take place as frequently as it was during lockdown, the expectation is that cleaners will clean the toilets on a morning, after school and staff (Mr Adams or other SLT) will clean toilets at lunch times.
-Staff will be encouraged to clean classroom spaces as much as possible during the school day, wiping main touch points and surfaces where appropriate.
-Cleaning staff will also clean each classroom space thoroughly daily.
-Frequently touched surfaces are cleaned at greater intervals than normal by COVID-19 is transmitted through the sharing of equipment Pupils and staff 2 4 8 M For shared use of equipment and resources, the Government's position has changed for the autumn term: For individual and very frequently used equipment, such as pencils and pens, it is expected that staff and pupils are allocated their own items and that they are not shared.
+Staff will be encouraged to clean classroom spaces as much as possible during the school day, wiping main touch points and

+COVID-19 is transmitted through the sharing Pupils and staff Frequently touched surfaces are cleaned at greater intervals than normal by staff and the cleaning team. of equipment 2 4 8 M For shared use of equipment and resources, the Government's position has changed for the autumn term: For individual and very frequently used equipment, such as pencils and pens, it is expected that staff and pupils are allocated their own items and that they are not shared.
 These pieces of equipment must be stored on the child's table that they are working on and must not move from there.
 Resources absolutely must not be shared and this will be communicated very clearly with the children.
 Classroom resources, such as ipads or text books, can be used and shared within a single year group bubble and should be cleaned between transferring between classes using the disinfectant wipes provided.
 Clear Desk Policy - Staff continue to plan lessons with resources minimised as much as possible.
 Surplus resources must be disposed of after each lesson using the recycling or general waste bins in classrooms and not piled on desks.
 If resources are required for a future lesson, they must be placed in the plastic storage boxes available in each room.

-Resources that are shared between classes and bubbles, such as play, sports, art and science equipment, will be cleaned more frequently and always between bubbles, or rotated to allow them to be left unused and out of reach for a period of 48 hours (72 hours for plastics) between use by different bubbles
+Resources that are shared between classes and bubbles, such as play, sports, art and science equipment, will be cleaned more frequently and always between bubbles, or rotated to allow them to be left unused and out of reach for a period of 48 hours (72 hours for plastics) between use by different bubbles.
 EYFS and Year 1 - Equipment to be used during 'Busy Play' periods will be minimised and chosen by the teachers on that specific day and put out for the children to use.
 The children must not self-select any additional equipment.
-Resources which can be sprayed will be cleaned with broad spectrum sanitiser at the end of each teaching day as a minimum.
-For resources which cannot be as easily cleaned, these will be quarantined and not used for at least 72 hours between uses.

-Pupils may take reading books and some other resources home (eg phonics cards), although unnecessary sharing must always be avoided and limited to only those resources that contribute to student education and development/progression.
-Hand hygiene protocols and cleaning of resources apply in this situation also.
+Resources which cannot be as easily cleaned, these will be quarantined and not used for at least 72 hours between uses.
+Pupils may take reading books and some other resources home (eg phonics cards), although unecessary sharing must always be avoided and limited to only those resources that contribute to student education and